eyounx/VirtualTaobao/README.md

 env.render()
 ```

-As a more complete example using DDPG reinforcement learning algorithm is placed in
+As a more complete example using DDPG reinforcement learning algorithm and PyTorch is placed in
 ```
 virtualTB/ReinforcementLearning/main.py
 ```